ibm-satellite/academy-labs/handbook.md

 ## Readiness for the academy Labs

-Students are required to make sure the following pre-work are completed before Day1 of the Academy
+Students are required to make sure the following pre-work are completed Day 1 of the Academy

 1. Confirm you are pre-assigned to use a TechZone demo to use infrastructure either in AWS or Azure or on-prem